Music Education, Ph.D.

 United States.
 A minimum of three years' successful elementary or secondary teaching experience is required.
 A copy of the teaching certificate must be submitted.

 The Ph.D. program in Music Education consists of 60 discrete credits taken beyond the master's degree.
 At the time of admission, the entire master's degree serves as advanced standing credits.
 These credits are not counted toward the 60 required credits of the doctoral degree.
 However, students may transfer into the doctoral degree up to 12 additional graduate credits in coursework taken beyond the master's degree.
-Typically, this coursework is reviewed after admission to the Ph.D. degree and must be approved by the major advisor, the department chair, and the Associate Dean.
+Typically, this coursework is reviewed after admission to the Ph.D. program and must be approved by the major advisor, the department chair, and the Associate Dean.
 The maximum number of advanced standing credits awarded is 32.

 Due to the large number of applications for admission and the